Universal Relation between Entropy and Kinetics

 {\it Example: Momentum entropy}.
-Finally, to demonstrate how general these results are, we apply them also to the entropy associated with the particles' momenta.
 For momenta, the decomposition into single-particle dynamics is exact.
-When the momentum propagator is used in Eq.~\eqref{eq:ineq}, $D\tau$ appearing in Eq.~\eqref{eq:central} is replaced by the mean-square momentum.
-The latter is proportional to the mean kinetic energy, which in turn is proportional to the temperature $T$.
-Equation~\eqref{eq:central} for $d=3$ then gives $e^{2\hent/3}\propto T$, in line with the known result from classical thermodynamics, $\hent=\ln T^{3/2}+\text{const}$.
+When the momentum propagator is used in Eq.~\eqref{eq:ineq}, $D\tau$ appearing in Eq.~\eqref{eq:central} is replaced by the mean-squared momentum.
+The latter is proportional to the mean kinetic energy, which in turn is proportional to $T$.
+Equation~\eqref{eq:central} for $d=3$ then gives $e^{2\hent/3}\sim T$, in line with the classical result, $\hent=\ln T^{3/2}+\text{const}$.

 \textit{Summary}.
-Equation~\eqref{eq:startineq} provides rigorous evidence that static properties of materials leave a generic mark on their dynamics.
-It offers a theoretical framework for relating thermodynamic and kinetic properties, even out of equilibrium.
-The only assumptions are the existence of a finite relaxation time and translation invariance.
-Thus, quite remarkably, quantitative predictions concerning kinetic coefficients could be obtained without a kinetic theory.
+Equation~\eqref{eq:startineq} shows a rigorous generic mark left by the steady-state entropy of materials on their dynamics.
+It offers a theoretical framework for relating static and kinetic properties arbitrarily far from equilibrium, \eg for fluids in steady flow or active matter.
+The only assumptions are the existence of a finite relaxation time and Markovian dynamics at late times.
+Thus, remarkably, quantitative predictions concerning kinetic coefficients could be obtained without a kinetic theory.

 Equation~\eqref{eq:ineq} makes the general framework more applicable as it relates the entropy with the accessible dynamics of individual particles.
-We have used it to obtain relations between the entropy and the (generalized) long-time diffusion, Eqs.~\eqref{eq:two_relations} and~\eqref{eq:anom}.
-With additional knowledge of the material's relaxation time (Eqs.~\eqref{eq:central} and~\eqref{eq:anom}) or short-time diffusion coefficient (Eq.~\eqref{eq:MF1}), the relations can be used to obtain useful bounds for the long-time diffusion coefficient from entropy, and vice versa, as demonstrated in the examples above.
-Our results point at the main origins for the successes and failures of the widely used phenomenological entropy-diffusion relation.
-Indeed, the violation of the rigorous bound derived here might serve as an indicator of anomalous behaviors such as ergodicity breaking and aging~\cite{LiCommPhys2018}.
+We have used it to obtain relations between the entropy and the (generalized) late-time diffusion, Eqs.~\eqref{eq:two_relations} and~\eqref{eq:anom}.
+With additional knowledge of the material's relaxation time (Eqs.~\eqref{eq:central} and~\eqref{eq:anom}) or short-time diffusion coefficient (Eq.~\eqref{eq:MF1}), the relations can be used to obtain useful bounds for the late-time diffusion coefficient from entropy, and vice versa, as demonstrated in the examples above~\cite{ft3}.
+In essence, these relations imply that $D\tau$, $F\tau^\alpha$, or $D/\Ds$ are actually static configurational properties.
+This is reminiscent of the Einstein relation, $D\eta \sim T$, $\eta$ being a friction coefficient.
+The Einstein relation can be reproduced by a similar argument to the one used here, comparing the equilibrium entropy of the particle's fast-relaxing velocity, $s=\ln T^{d/2} + \text{const}$, with the information content of the resulting diffusive trajectories.
+The inequalities derived here, however, are much more general and hold arbitrarily far from equilibrium.